NicolasRodriguez676/yacl/README.md

 * Properly tested (do not try them, they will not work)

 ### Future Goals
-* I want to implement various forms of plotting.
-Eventually real time plotting.
-(A major reason I bothered with VT100 escape sequences, other than backspace)
+* I want to implement various forms of plotting
-* Redesign YACL with a proper statemachine
-* More keyboard support for arrow keys
 * Proper unit test suite